natalieagus/50033/_posts/2021-01-04-unityforchildren.md

 ![consume](https://www.dropbox.com/s/cwvjyz38p6nkjrb/consume.gif?raw=1)

 ## C#: Interface
 It is very common in a game to have various types of powerups, but they should have common methods that will be called by other scripts such as `cast` or `consume`, etc. To do this more uniformly, we can utilise an `interface`.
+Interface members must be public by default, because it is meant to be called as a type by other instances (hence the name: *interface*, because it is a contract ).

 Create a new script called `ConsumableInterface.cs`, where we can declare method signatures: